danielberkompas/danielberkompas.github.io/_posts/2016-04-23-multidimensional-arrays-in-elixir.md

 # => "x"
 ```

-It's no easier if you decide to use a multi-dimensional tuple to represent the board; you just have to use the `elem/2` function instead of `Enum.at/2`:
+It's no easier if you decide to use a multidimensional tuple to represent the board; you just have to use the `elem/2` function instead of `Enum.at/2`:

 ```elixir
 board = {